fumiyasac/constraints-kit/README.md

 #### Pinning

-A custom `ActivityIndicator` view is anchored to the top left corner of the specidied view with some `offset` and `size` equals to `20 to 20`:
+A custom `ActivityIndicator` view is anchored to the top left corner of the specified view with some `offset` and `size` equals to `20 to 20`:

 ```swift
 activityIndicator